Statistical disclosure control

+This page focuses on output SDC.

 Necessity

 Many kinds of social, economic and health research use potentially sensitive data as a basis for their research, such as survey or Census data, tax records, health records, educational information, etc. Such information is usually given in confidence, and, in the case of administrative data, not always for the purpose of research.

 Researchers are not usually interested in information about one single person or business; they are looking for trends among larger groups of people.
 However, the data they use is, in the first place, linked to individual people and businesses, and SDC ensures that these cannot be identified from published data, no matter how detailed or broad.

 It is possible that at the end of data analysis, the researcher somehow singles out one person or business through their research.
 For example, a researcher may identify the exceptionally good or bad service in a geriatric department within a hospital in a remote area, where only one hospital provides such care.
 In that case, the data analysis 'discloses' the identity of the hospital, even if the dataset used for analysis was properly anonymised or de-identified.

 Statistical disclosure control will identify this disclosure risk and ensure the results of the analysis are altered to protect confidentiality.
 It requires a balance between protecting confidentiality and ensuring the results of the data analysis are still useful for statistical research.